alesgenova/design-patterns/README.md

 The book uses Java, but I opted to use C++ instead.

 Not all of the examples follow the book to the letter.
-In several instances I diverged from the suggested solution if I thought I could find a better one, of if I noticed I could combine patterns/code across the examples.
+In several instances I diverged from the suggested solution if I thought I could find a better one, or if I noticed I could combine patterns/code across the examples.

 1. Strategy pattern
 2. Observer pattern